olach/espresso-wordpress/README.md

 ## Installation
 1. Download and extract the zip
-2. Rename folder to WordPress.sugar
-3. Double click the WordPress.sugar file to install it
+2. Double click the WordPress.sugar file to install it

 ## Data source
 The WordPress data for this plugin is gathered using the api from [wpseek.com](http://wpseek.com/).
 I will do my best to keep the plugin updated with every major WordPress update.